anderss90/strands/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Mobile Compatibility

+This project follows a strict mobile compatibility policy: **All features MUST be compatible with both iOS and Android devices.** Features must be tested on both platforms before being considered complete.

+See `MOBILE_COMPATIBILITY_RULES.md` for detailed mobile compatibility guidelines, platform-specific considerations, and implementation patterns.

 ## Testing

 This project follows a strict testing policy: **All components and modules must have tests that check their basic functions.
 Tests run automatically on every build.**